Gilson College: History

-Gilson College traces its beginnings to the mid 1970s when a primary school was established in the suburb of Pascoe Vale in Melbourne’s north west.
-At the end of 1987 the Pascoe Vale school was closed and this heralded the beginning of a new educational institution on the current Taylors Road site.
-It was established in 1988 and originally known as the 'Keilor School'.
-In 1992, the school council voted to change the school's name to Gilson College as a tribute to W. J. Gilson, a prominent figure in Adventist education in Australia.
-The growth of the Taylors Hill campus has seen the student enrolment go from around 50 students to now over 1.000.
+Gilson College traces its beginnings to the mid-1970s when a primary school was established in the suburb of Pascoe Vale in Melbourne’s northwest.
+At the end of 1987, the Pascoe Vale school was closed, and the Keilor School was established in 1988.
+In 1992, the school council voted to change the school's name from the Keilor School to Gilson College as a tribute to W.J.
+Gilson, a prominent figure in Adventist education in Australia.
+The growth of the Taylors Hill campus has seen the student enrolment go from around 50 students to now over 1,000.

-In 2009 Adventist Schools Victoria closed Ironbark Christian School, which was located in the northern suburbs of Melbourne.
-In December 2012 a second campus for Gilson College was acquired from the former Acacia College and a similar expansion program is planned for this campus.
-It caters for Foundation (Prep) to Year 12 (2019) and 2019 is the first year for graduates on the Mernda campus.
+In December 2012, a second campus for Gilson College was acquired from the former Acacia College.
+It caters to Foundation (Prep) through Year 12 (2019).

 Principals

 The following individuals have served as College Principal: